Bhorda/bhorda.github.io/docs/_posts/2024-05-22-software-for-play.markdown

 **Work** is anything that intends to leave a mark on the real world - interactions that are part of our jobs are obvious examples, such as updating the slides for the next presentation, writing code to fix a bug, and messaging our colleagues to ask them to review the slides and the code.
 Outside our jobs we might consider booking flights, ordering new socks, or responding to messages from 3 weeks ago.

-**Play** is anything that doesn't intend to leave a mark - play is ethereal.
+**Play** is anything that doesn't intend to leave a mark - play is ephemeral.
 Play ends when it ends and its as if it never happened.
 Not literally of course, but the fact that it happens in a bubble is critical.
 As soon as the bubble bursts (and there's a real world effect), play is over - like when your friend fell over when playing tag.
 Play happens for its own sake.

 **Software for Work** comprises almost entirely of **tools**.
 Tools are things that help or enable you to do a particular activity.
 Email clients help you send emails, IDEs help you write code, browsers enable you to scroll Twitter.
 Conveniently, there's barely anything that would constitute a work interaction that isn't satisfied by a tool - its a complete set.